Napier's bones: Extracting square roots

 is computed to set 136798 on the board.

 The steps can be continued to find as many digits needed and if the precision needed is achieved.
 If the remainder becomes zero, this means the exact square root was found.

 Rounding up

 Having found the desired number of digits, it is easy to determine whether or not it needs rounding up; i.e., changing the last digit.
-Another digit doesn't need to be found to see if it is equal to or greater than 5.
+Another digit does not need to be found to see if it is equal to or greater than 5.
 25 is appended to the root and it is compared to the remainder; if it is less than or equal to the remainder, then the next digit will be at least five and rounding up is needed.
 In the example above, 6839925 is less than 11669900, so the root needs to be rounded up to 6840.0.

 To find the square root of a number that isn't an integer, say 54782.917, everything is the same, except that the digits to the left and right of the decimal point are grouped into twos.